Thomas Houseago: Art market

-Houseago is represented by Xavier Hufkens Gallery, Gagosian Gallery and Hauser & Wirth.
+Houseago is represented by Xavier Hufkens Gallery, Blum, Gagosian Gallery, and Hauser & Wirth.
 Early in his career, Houseago began a relationship with Xavier Hufkens Gallery in Brussels.
 He later began showing with Michael Werner Gallery in New York.
 He was previously represented by David Kordansky in Los Angeles.

 Personal life

 During his time at De Ateliers, Houseago met the American painter Amy Bessone with whom he lived until 2013.
-Since then he has been in a relationship with art therapist Muna El Fituri.